BEYOND THE BOSPORUS: Turkey surpises markets with “front-loaded” rates shotgun

 If the thinking was that an emergency meeting would create a negative shock, then governor Agbal or Erdogan could have openly declared that the rate hike demanded by the markets would definitely be met on March 18.

-Agbal might have least convened the bank managers to inform them the central bank would hike at the next rates meeting.
+Agbal might have at least convened the bank managers to inform them that the central bank would hike at the next rates meeting.
 This is actually what occurred at a meeting held on November 9, prior to the first “orthodox” rate-setting day that arrived on November 19.
 The option is neither ethical nor legal, but we will have the ethics and law classes after Turkey shows due deference to what’s taught in the introductory courses (and we’re obviously not just thinking of central banking here).

 Having said all of that, let’s hang on to our reservations about any available courses of action as the upcoming period will be a clear test of whether the recent pressure that bore down on Turkey’s lira was caused by the global finance industry’s craving for volatility to make hay with or by Turkey’s policy rate.
 The industry is presently racketeering with EMs and Turkey has paid the price.
-We will soon see if the price is enough for now.
+We will soon see if the price is, for now, enough.

 On the global front, the tensions seen between the Fed and the markets remain unsettled.
 The Fed and its Treasury branch, namely former Fed chair and current US Secretary of Treasury Janet Yellen, parrot the line that the money printing will continue in the foreseeable future, whatever the inflation rate turns out to be.

-However, it seems it is more profitable at the moment to not believe in the Fed.
+However, it seems that it is more profitable at the moment to not believe in the Fed.

 US President Joe Biden’s $1.9 trillion stimulus package is now a past event that was already priced, while the chatter about upcoming tax hikes is not helpful in terms of relaxing the market.
 Let’s watch for when the tensions between the policymakers and the markets settle down ahead of a positive mode taking over.